FEniCS/governance/governance.md

 relationship with The Project (see Institutional Partners section below).

 ## Governance

-This section describes the governance and leadership model of The Project.
+This section describes the governance and leadership model of the Project.

 The foundations of Project governance are: